cse110-sp23-group12/cse110-sp23-group12/admin/team.md

 # The Fortune Cookies
 Welcome to the Fortune Cookies.
 We are a team created from the most `yummy` cookies.
-Good things come to those who wait - but great things come to those who our Fortune Cookies.
+Good things come to those who wait - but great things come to those who eat our Fortune Cookies.
 ![Logo](branding/FortuneCookies.png)_

 ## Before we start, here is a roster of our lovely members: